Calabi-Yau Metrics with K\"ahler Moduli Dependence: Abstract

 \section{Abstract}

-We present a method to construct approximate analytic expressions for Ricci-flat \K metrics on Calabi–Yau threefolds with explicit dependence on the \K moduli.
-Our strategy combines numerical data obtained from machine learning with an explicit analytic Ansatz for the \K potential and symbolic regression methods.
-Specifically, we use neural networks to learn the \K potential at selected points in \K moduli space, fit this data to analytic expressions with \K moduli-dependent parameters, and determine an analytic form of these coefficients as functions of the \K moduli using symbolic regression.
+We present a method to construct approximate analytic expressions for Ricci-flat K\"ahler metrics on Calabi--Yau threefolds with explicit dependence on the K\"ahler moduli.
+Our strategy combines numerical data obtained from machine learning with an explicit analytic Ansatz for the K\"ahler potential and symbolic regression methods.
+Specifically, we use neural networks to learn the K\"ahler potential at selected points in K\"ahler moduli space, fit this data to analytic expressions with K\"ahler moduli-dependent parameters, and determine an analytic form of these coefficients as functions of the K\"ahler moduli using symbolic regression.
 In this way, we reconstruct closed-form approximations to the Ricci-flat metric that retain explicit K\"ahler-moduli dependence.
-We apply this method to two Calabi–Yau threefolds with $h^{1,1}=2$, namely a bicubic hypersurface in $\mathbb{P}^2 \times \mathbb{P}^2$ and a bi-degree $(2,4)$ hypersurface in $\mathbb{P}^1 \times \mathbb{P}^3$, both of which admit nontrivial discrete symmetry groups that simplify the structure of the metric.
-In both cases, the resulting analytic expressions reproduce the numerically learned \K potentials with percent-level accuracy and respect the discrete symmetry of the underlying manifold.
-Our results represent a concrete bridge between purely numerical results for Calabi–Yau metrics and analytic constructions, opening the door to a systematic study of their dependence on \K moduli.
+We apply this method to two Calabi--Yau threefolds with $h^{1,1}=2$, namely a bicubic hypersurface in $\mathbb{P}^2 \times \mathbb{P}^2$ and a bi-degree $(2,4)$ hypersurface in $\mathbb{P}^1 \times \mathbb{P}^3$, both of which admit nontrivial discrete symmetry groups that simplify the structure of the metric.
+In both cases, the resulting analytic expressions reproduce the numerically learned K\"ahler potentials with percent-level accuracy and yield a Ricci-flatness measure that remains sufficiently small across the sampled region.
+Our results represent a concrete bridge between purely numerical results for Calabi--Yau metrics and analytic constructions, opening the door to a systematic study of their dependence on K\"ahler moduli.